liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 **🧑‍💻 Our Work**<br>
 1. Leveraging the layered structure of generative models, we systematically examine jailbreak attacks and corresponding defense strategies across the input, encoding, decoding, and output layers.<br>
 2. We establish a detailed taxonomy of attack vectors, defense mechanisms, and evaluation frameworks specific to multimodal generative models.<br>
-3.vOur review encompasses a wide array of input-output configurations, offering a nuanced examination of jailbreak tactics and defenses applicable to any-to-text, any-to-vision, and any-to-any modalities within generative systems.<br>
+3. Our review encompasses a wide array of input-output configurations, offering a nuanced examination of jailbreak tactics and defenses applicable to any-to-text, any-to-vision, and any-to-any modalities within generative systems.<br>

 # Awesome Papers